robisonsantos/cpp_blockingqueue/README.md

 C++ blocking queue

-This is a very simnple implementation of blocking_queue in C++.
+This is a very simple implementation of blocking_queue in C++.
+The 'master' branch contanins a Windows implementation (needs refactor and clean up).
+The 'unix' branch contains a more cleaner version and compiles on linux.
-This version is meant to be used in windows, but can be easily ported to linux.